cisco/mindmeld/docs/source/blueprints/video_discovery.rst

         'popularity': 2.295467321653707
     }

-Here's a knowledge base entry also in the ``videos`` index for "The Big Bang Theory," a comedy tv show from 2007:
+Here's a knowledge base entry also in the ``videos`` index for "The Big Bang Theory," a comedy TV show from 2007:

 .. code:: javascript